JBKing514/map_blog/README.md

 We provide the exact Python scripts in `experiments` folder which used to generate the figures above.
 You can reproduce these results on a single consumer GPU (e.g., RTX 3090/4090/5090), CPU-only will also work but slower.

+**Note:**
+This project installs the CPU version of PyTorch by default.
+If you want to run the experiments on GPU, please manually install a CUDA-enabled build of PyTorch that matches your CUDA version (e.g., cu118 or cu121).
+After installing the appropriate GPU build, all scripts will automatically use the GPU if available.

 ### Prerequisites
 ```bash
 pip install -r requirements.txt